itissandeep98/SheroesSurvey/README.md

 ● The form could also be used to conduct graded quizzes.
 Quiz mode will have the following distinct features.

-- Question sequence can be randomised for a particularsection.
+- Question sequence can be randomised for a particular section.

 **Lower Priority**

 ● Addition quiz mode features:

-- The creator will be able to decide whether to display the score after finishing or release it later automatically.
+- The creator will decide whether to display the score after finishing or release it later automatically.
 - Answers could be revealed after the quiz.

 ● Additional input methods: